 The instructor will take great care to grade as fairly as possible and will NOT discuss grades at the end of the course.

 Lecture Notes

-PDF files with the PowerPoint slides used in class will be posted onto the Web Cafe prior to class.
+PDF files with the PowerPoint slides used in class will be posted onto the WebCafé site.